Should You Be Taking Acne Supplements?

 - The right supplements in the right form can be very helpful in fighting acne.

-- Up to 5,000 IU of vitamin A a day helps rejuvenate the skin and open pores.
+- Up to 5,000 IU of vitamin A a day helps to fight acne1.

-- Vitamin B12 supplements are important if you take Accutane, Retin-A, Tazorac, or Differin.
-But don’t take too much.
-Excessive vitamin B12 itself can also make your skin break out.
+- Vitamin B12 in an important vitamin, but don’t take too much.
+Excessive vitamin B12 itself can also make your skin break out2.

-- Vitamin C and vitamin E applied directly to the skin can stop the formation of brown spots as acne heals.
+- Vitamin C and vitamin E applied directly to the skin can help prevent damage from UV light, but only Vitamin C can help to reduce the dark color of post-healing blemishes3,4.

-- Selenium and zinc help “calm” the skin.
+- Selenium and zinc help with acne1.
 But don’t take too much.

-- Probiotics train the immune system to react to bacteria with a minimum of inflammation.
-Probiotic supplements, like those offered by Exposed Skin Care, are the most reliable way to get the probiotic bacteria you need.
+- Probiotics can help to create a balanced skin microbiome, with “good bacteria” helping to keep acne bacteria in check5.
+Probiotic supplements, like those offered by Exposed Skin Care, are a great way to get more of the probiotic bacteria you need.

 Vitamin A Is a Useful Supplement for Acne